 The Miracle of Maranatha

 From a spiritual perspective, Maranatha’s theological position and local church emphasis are historically vital.
-From an academic perspective, regional accreditation and the wide scope of its programs have offered University graduates nearly unlimited career and ministry opportunities.
+From an academic perspective, regional accreditation and the wide scope of its programs have offered our University graduates nearly unlimited career and ministry opportunities.

 “I want parents and students to know we will stay true to our foundation, to the fundamentals of the faith that are as important to them as they are to us,” University President Dr. Marty Marriott said.
 “We will always be Baptist, biblical, dispensational, and evangelistic.
 We will always emphasize the local church.
 Those are non-negotiables.
 There aren’t going to be sudden shifts in what we believe or how we apply those beliefs.
-We’re going to stay the course that has been laid out for us over the last 45 years.”
+We are going to stay the course that has been laid out for us over the last 45 years.”

-The Cedarholms helped raise $150,000 to purchase a campus now valued at $18 million from the Brothers of the Congregation of the Holy Cross.
+The Cedarholms helped raise $150,000 to purchase a campus, now valued at $18 million, from the Brothers of the Congregation of the Holy Cross.
 Watertown resident Elayne Senn first phoned Cedarholm to suggest he consider the grounds of the former Sacred Heart Military Academy.

 Enrollment continued to grow during the first decade of the 2000s, surpassing 900 students in the fall of 2004.
 The newest major building on campus, the Dining Complex, opened in the fall of 2005.
 The Global Encounters missions program began in 2006.
-The later part of the decade saw the addition of Maranatha Baptist Seminary and the reinstatement of the Master of Divinity program.
-In 2009, Maranatha Online was established and classes launched, and the following year it introduced the Interdisciplinary Studies degree, a bachelor’s degree created for degree completion and the first Maranatha degree to be offered completely online.
-Since then, additional bachelor’s, associate’s, and certificate programs have been approved.
+The later part of the decade saw the addition of Maranatha Online and Maranatha Baptist Seminary.
+The Army ROTC chapter was established in 2006 and has grown from 6 cadets to 60 in the 2015-2016 school year.
+A total of 42 cadets, including the 2016 graduates, have been commissioned since 2006.

 Current students remain as committed to God’s work as those who preceded them.
-Our most recent alumni survey indicates that 92 percent of our graduates are actively involved in local church ministry.
+Our most recent alumni survey indicates that 95 percent of our graduates are actively involved in local church ministry.
 God has blessed and sustained a school that remains true to its mission—to develop leaders for ministry in the local church and the world “To the Praise of His Glory.”